 In consultation with partners and stakeholders, the Marine Management Organisation (MMO) has selected the sea areas off the coast between Dartmouth in Devon to Dover in Kent (known formally as South Inshore and South Offshore) as the second English marine plan areas that will be developed.
 This area includes the Solent and the Isle of Wight.
-The MMO commenced scoping prior to Christmas 2012 and stakeholder engagement will begin in 2013; the majority of stakeholder work will take place from Autumn 2013.
-Download a copy of the MMO presentation from the Marine Planning Workshops for the south that took place in early 2013.
+The MMO commenced scoping prior to Christmas 2012 and stakeholder engagement began in 2013.
+Please see the MMO website for the latest developments and publications.

 The Statement of Public Participation (SPP) for the South Inshore and Offshore Plan Areas was approved by the Secretary of State on the 1 April 2013.
 The SPP sets out the process for plan making in the South Inshore and South Offshore plan areas, who may be involved in marine planning and how and when people can get involved.
 It also includes an overall timeline for plan-making in the South plan areas.